Edgar André – A Brief Biography

 The opening quotation is attributed to the Mexican revolutionary Emiliano Zapata (1879–1919).

-All the historical photos are from the Ernst Thälmann Memorial in Hamburg.
+Unless otherwise indicated, the historical photos are from the Ernst Thälmann Memorial in Hamburg.
 We thank them for the permission to use them in this article.
 The memorial which is open to the public, preserves the legacy of the German and international labour movement’s struggle.